Doctorate in Education

 - A research proposal of no more than 1000 words.

-Step two: Select a topic and develop a suitable proposal
+Step three: Select a topic and develop a suitable proposal

 If you have a clear idea about a research project of your choice, you should first determine whether the project is suitable for study at doctoral level before compiling your written statement.
 The project must also be feasible within the resources and time frame available to you.
 In addition, it should address a perceived 'gap' in the literature and, most importantly, be of interest to you.

-When you have been through the above stages, it would be time to apply using the PhD and professional doctorate online application programme.
+Once you are ready to make a formal application, you can apply through our online application service.
 This allows you to complete the necessary information and attach copies of relevant documents, including the details of two appropriate referees.
 Although you will be working with a specific department or supervisor, all doctoral applications have to be made centrally.
 We will acknowledge your application and then pass it on to the appropriate school or department.

 The course starts in February of each year and applications must be received by the end of October.
 Later applications may be considered at the discretion of the Programme Director, but we cannot guarantee this.